pulumi/docs/content/docs/get-started/azure/configure.md

 ---
-title: Configure | Azure
+title: Configure Azure | Azure
-h1: Configure
+h1: Configure Azure
-linktitle: Configure
+linktitle: Configure Azure
 meta_desc: This page provides an overview of how to configure an Azure project.
 weight: 4
 menu: